CSCI-4830-002-2014/challenge-week-7/README.md

 ![image](c3.png?raw=true)

-Unfortunately, I’m still unable to get the fields working for Tableau!
-However, here are three comparisons that I would make to find correlations:
-1. Location and sum of environment-related event code (is there an increase near New York?)
-2. Change of tone for environment-related event code
-3. Change in protest-related event code
-4. These event codes’ relationship with the Goldstein scale Yes, I do think these could be useful in determining if the marches had an impact.
-By comparing various results, we can get an even more comprehensive picture of the effectiveness of the protests.
+I do think that this could be useful in determining if the marches had an impact, but “prove” is a strong word.
+This data can support the case that the marches had an impact (you can see the evolution of protests and related media grew substantially on the 23rd), but it is by no means scientific data because of the many possible variables.